boyansky/udacity-drl-projects/p3_collab-compet/Report.md

 To complete the objective of the project, I have tried to extend the implementation Deep Deterministic Policy Gradient ([paper](https://arxiv.org/pdf/1509.02971.pdf)) to multi-agent envirnoment MADDPG ([paper](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf)).

-I have extended the framework to shared replay buffer for both agents - so they share and learn from combined experiences.
-I have used separate actor-critic networks for each agent.
+I have extended the framework by incorporating shared replay buffer for both agents - so they share and learn from combined experiences.
+I have implemented separate actor-critic networks for each agent.

-It took me several iterations over the hyperparameters until the agents reached suffessfull learning, although not very stable.

 As an addition I have added batch normalisation to the network.
 Before implemting it the traiing wasn' performing well.
 The problem could have been the computations on large input values and model parameters.
 Batch normalisation addresses the problem by scaling the features to be within same range by normalising with unit mean and variance.

+It took me several iterations over the hyperparameters until the agents reached successful learning, although not very stable.

 Implementation of the model is done in `PyTorch`.